MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_CONC_EditorialStatus.md

 - **Pending editorial review**
   - **What this means:** This ad or keyword is not running because it is still under [editorial review](hlp_BA_CONC_EditProcess.md).
-  - **How to fix it:** The Microsoft Advertising team performs editorial reviews as quickly as possible—most reviews are completed within a day.
+  - **How to fix it:** The Microsoft Advertising team performs editorial reviews as quickly as possibleâ€”most reviews are completed within a day.
 After we've completed the review, we'll change the status of the ad or keyword.

 - **Pending targeting review**
   - **What this means:** The ad group is not serving ads yet because we are evaluating the scope of your ad group's targeting.
   - **How to fix it:** We are performing a review of your targeting to make sure it's broad enough to serve.
 Most reviews are completed within 15 minutes, but some ad groups can take a full day.
 After we've completed the review, we'll change the status of the ad group's ads and keywords:
-    - If your targeting is broad enough—and there are no other issues—the status will change to *Eligible*.
+    - If your targeting is broad enoughâ€”and there are no other issuesâ€”the status will change to *Eligible*.
     - If your targeting is not broad enough, the status will change to *Targeting too narrow*.

 - **Processing**